Perspective | Trump is trying to woo suburban women. Suburban women aren’t buying it.

 “Donald Trump is right to think that suburban women will be voting for safety, but he’s wrong to think that means they’ll be voting for him,” said Shannon Watts, a suburban woman and mother of five who has become a force in American politics with her group, Moms Demand Action.

-With about 140,000 Americans killed by gun violence during Trump’s time in office and with more than 210,000 Americans dead from coronavirus, there is a reason to feel unsafe, Watts said.
+With about 140,000 Americans killed by gun violence during Trump’s time in office and with more than 210,000 Americans dead of the novel coronavirus, there is a reason to feel unsafe, Watts said.

 “It’s devastatingly apparent that we’re vastly less safe than we were four years ago.
 Gun sales and gun violence are surging,” she said.
 “Covid-19 is out of control.”